-This section presents the Cabin John Creek watershed average annual sediment TMDL.
-This load is considered the maximum allowable long-term average annual sediment load the watershed can sustain and support aquatic life.
+This section presents the Potomac River Washington County watershed average annual sediment TMDL.
+This load is considered the maximum allowable long-term average annual load the watershed can sustain and support aquatic life.

 The long-term average annual TMDL was calculated based on Equation 4.2 and set at a load 3.3 times the all forested condition.
-In order to attain the TMDL loading cap calculated for the watershed, reductions were applied to the only predominant controllable source (i.e., significant contributor of sediment to the stream system) identified within the watershed, independent of jurisdiction.
-If only this predominant (generally the largest) source is controlled, water quality standards can be achieved in the most effective, efficient, and equitable manner.
-Predominant sources typically include urban land, high till crops, low till crops, hay, pasture, and harvested forest, but additional sources could be controlled as well in order to ensure that the TMDL is attained.
-Urban land, was identified as the only predominant controllable source in the watershed at 94.2% of the total watershed sediment load (see Table 4).
-Thus, reductions were only applied to this source.
-Additionally, all urban land in the Cabin John Creek watershed is considered to represent regulated stormwater sources (i.e., all urban stormwater is regulated via a permit).
+In order to attain the TMDL loading cap calculated for the watershed, constant reductions were applied to the predominant controllable sources (i.e., significant contributors of sediment to the stream system), independent of jurisdiction.
+If only these predominant (generally the largest) sources are controlled, the TMDL can be achieved in the most effective, efficient, and equitable manner.
+Predominant sources typically include urban land, high till crops, low till crops, hay, and pasture, but additional sources could be controlled as well in order to ensure that the TMDL is attained.
+Urban land, high till crops, low till crops, hay, and pasture were identified as the predominant controllable sources in the watershed.
+Thus, constant reductions were applied to these sources.
+Additionally, the majority of urban land within the watershed is considered to represent regulated stormwater sources (i.e., most urban stormwater in the watershed is regulated in some fashion via a permit).